-- Flight Simulator Navigation, written by Charles Wood.
+• Flight Simulator Navigation, written by Charles Wood.
 It covers everything from basic navigation to ILS approaches, with lots of examples and practice flights to improve your skills.
-Everything is linked together by an entertaining storyline in which you are the pilot for a fictional charter service. - Two caveats, though.
+Everything is linked together by an entertaining storyline in which you are the pilot for a fictional charter service.

+Two caveats, though.
 First, it is Microsoft Flight Simulator-based, so you'll have to translate into "FlightGear-ese" as appropriate.
 Second, it is a bit out of date, and things in the real world have changed since it was written.
-NDB beacons have been decommissioned, new approaches have replaced old ones even an airport has disappeared (!).
+NDB beacons have been decommissioned, new approaches have replaced old ones-even an airport has disappeared (!).
 Treat this as a learning opportunity.
-You'll get better at finding more up to date information, and learn not to blindly trust your charts, just as you have learned not to blindly trust your instruments. - If you're really keen and want to hear it straight from the horse's mouth, there's the official FAA Instrument Flying Handbook.
-It's big and detailed, and there's no interesting storyline in which you're a pilot for a fictional charter service.
-It can be downloaded as a PDF file. - If you'd like practice deciphering what the instruments are telling you, without the bother flying (or even virtual flying), you can try luizmonteiro.com, which has Flash tutorials of various instruments, including a VOR and an ADF.
+You'll get better at finding more up to date information, and learn not to blindly trust your charts, just as you have learned not to blindly trust your instruments.